rricharz/Tu56/README.md

 Note: on early Unix systems like System 6 it was possible to use the DECtape drives using the "tp" command, with arguments very similar to "tar", but using the DECtape driver.
-Because there is no DECtape driver for 2.11 BSD available, we are using the TQ magtape driver to access the tape drive.
+Because there is no DECtape driver for 2.11 BSD available, we are using the TQ magtape driver to access the tape drive in 2.11 BSD.

 **Talking to both tape drives with 2.11 BSD**